 - (b) [The legislature finds that access to quality, high speed broadband services is important to this state.
 BPL deployment in Texas has the potential to extend broadband service to customers where broadband access is currently not available and may provide an additional option for existing broadband consumers in Texas, resulting in a more competitive market for broadband services.]
-The legislature [further] finds that broadband [BPL] development in unserved and underserved areas of Texas can be facilitated by [is fully dependent upon] the participation of electric utilities in this state that own and operate [power lines and related] facilities that may be useful [are necessary] for the full deployment of broadband service by Internet service providers throughout this state [construction of BPL systems provision of BPL services]. - (c) The legislature finds that electric utilities have existing infrastructure in place throughout this state and that excess fiber capacity on that infrastructure could be used to provide middle mile broadband service in unserved and underserved areas. - (d) The [(c) Consistent with the goal of increasing options
+The legislature [further] finds that broadband [BPL] development in unserved and underserved areas of Texas can be facilitated by [is fully dependent upon] the participation of electric utilities in this state that own and operate [power lines and related] facilities that may be useful [are necessary] for the full deployment of broadband service by Internet service providers throughout this state [construction of BPL systems and the provision of BPL services]. - (c) The legislature finds that electric utilities have existing infrastructure in place throughout this state and that excess fiber capacity on that infrastructure could be used to provide middle mile broadband service in unserved and underserved areas. - (d) The [(c) Consistent with the goal of increasing options

-C.S.S.B.
-No. 1650 for telecommunications in this state, the legislature finds that it is in the public interest to encourage the deployment of broadband service in unserved and underserved areas [BPL] by permitting electric utilities to own or operate facilities providing middle mile broadband service to lease excess fiber capacity [affiliates of the electric utility, or permitting unaffiliated entities, to own or operate all or a portion of such BRI systems of this chapter is to provide the BPL systems].
-The purpose of this chapter is to provide the appropriate framework to facilitate the leasing of excess fiber capacity on electric utility facilities [support the deployment of
+C.S.H.B.
+No. 3853 for telecommunications in this state, the legislature finds that it is in the public interest to encourage the deployment of broadband service in unserved and underserved areas [BPL] by permitting electric utilities to own, construct, or operate fiber facilities for the support of electric service and to lease excess fiber capacity for the provision of middle mile broadband service [affiliates of the electric utility, or permitting unaffiliated entities, to own or operate all or a portion of such BPL systems].
+The purpose of this chapter is to provide the appropriate framework to facilitate the leasing of excess fiber capacity on electric utility facilities [support the deployment of BPL].

-(e) [(d)] The legislature finds that an electric utility may choose to implement middle mile broadband service to lease excess fiber capacity to Internet service providers [BPL] under the procedures set forth in this chapter, but is not required to do so.
+(e) [(d)] The legislature finds that an electric utility

+may choose to implement middle mile broadband service to lease excess fiber capacity to Internet service providers [BPL] under the procedures set forth in this chapter, but is not required to do so.
 The electric utility shall have the right to decide, in its sole discretion, whether to implement middle mile broadband service [BPL] and may not be penalized for deciding to implement or not to implement that service [BPL].